 Public Safety Leadership:

-Finally, as a former member of the Division IV, V and VII Police Citizens Advisory Councils, I played an active road in first getting the southern tier patrolling in District IV, and lobbied with neighbors for the opening of the new Division VII police precinct in Ft.
+As a former member of the Division IV, V and VII Police Citizens Advisory Councils, I played an active road in first getting the southern tier patrolling in District IV, and lobbied with neighbors for the opening of the Division VII police precinct in Ft.
 Washington as well as the new Brandywine fire station.
-I will continue to advocate for full staffing of all police and fire stations in the County to keep our neighborhoods safe and to reduce the response times for our calls for service.
+I will continue to advocate for full staffing of all police and fire stations in District 9 to keep our neighborhoods safe and to reduce the response times for our calls for emergency and non-emergency service.

 Tamara Davis Brown for Prince George's County Council.
 All Rights Reserved.
 Site by Venice Web Design